CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an extremely weak description that fails on all dimensions.
+This is an extremely weak description that fails on every dimension.
 It provides no information about what the skill does, when to use it, or what user requests should trigger it.
 It reads as a placeholder rather than a functional description.

 Suggestions

-Add concrete actions describing what the skill does, e.g., 'Analyzes market data, generates trading signals, predicts price movements for stocks/crypto/commodities.'
+Add concrete actions describing what the skill does, e.g., 'Analyzes market data, generates trading signals, and predicts price movements for stocks, crypto, or other financial instruments.'

-Remove the invocation syntax ('invoke with $agent-trading-predictor') from the description as it wastes space that should be used for capability and trigger information.
+Remove the invocation syntax ('invoke with $agent-trading-predictor') from the description since it wastes space that should be used for capability and trigger information.

 DimensionReasoningScore